sherlock-audit/2023-12-notional-update-5-judging/README.md

 >  valid because { valid medium findings due to the occurrence}

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/contracts-v3/pull/32.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue M-10: Rebalance might be skipped even if the external lending is unhealthy